h2r/ein/doc/words.md

 order: 6
 ---

-This page contains all the words in Ein.
+This page contains all the words in Ein and their help text.
+You can access this within Ein by running <br>`( word ) help`.

 <style>

 table {